-Since our founding in 2002, we have trained more than a thousand educators to teach the Kendore Learning way.
+Since our founding in 2002, we have trained thousands of educators to teach the Kendore Learning way.
 Our most popular workshops are described below.
 If you are interested in a course that is not currently available, let us know.
 We would be happy to talk to you about setting up a new workshop or coming to you for onsite training.
 We provide training nationwide.
 Just ask!

 Kendore Teacher Certification